-Some ethicists try and defend abortion on the assertion that sperm and egg cells are just as "alive" as an embryo or fetus.
+Some ethicists try to defend abortion on the assertion that sperm and egg cells are just as "alive" as an embryo or fetus.
 Biologically speaking, this is an absurd and unfounded claim.

 In 1990, the late American astronomer, Carl Sagan, made a philosophical defense of abortion in an article he wrote with his third wife, Ann Druyan, for Parade magazine.
 One of their key arguments hinges on the belief that there is no moral difference between killing an embryo and killing a sperm or egg cell.
 In their own words:

 Despite many claims to the contrary, life does not begin at conception: It is an unbroken chain that stretches back nearly to the origin of the Earth, 4.6 billion years ago.
 Nor does human life begin at conception: It is an unbroken chain dating back to the origin of our species, tens or hundreds of thousands of years ago.
 Every human sperm and egg is, beyond the shadow of a doubt, alive.
 They are not human beings, of course.
 However, it could be argued that neither is a fertilized egg.